“Deeply in touch with the human experience” - Folkroom records

 Various Small Flames

-Ian David Green is a singer, songwriter and musician born and raised in Liverpool, England and living in London.
+Ian was born and raised in Liverpool, England and now lives in London.
 His early influences include folk greats such as Bob Dylan, Simon & Garfunkel and Leonard Cohen, artists whose styles are reflected in his thoughtful and poetic lyrical arrangements.

 Ian's interest in low-fi, Americana and electronic music informs occasional, darker works such as the Songs of the Electric Night EP released in March 2020.